KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Growatt by mumblebaj](https://github.com/mumblebaj/MMM-Growatt)

+1. Please use 'smart home' instead of 'smarthome' as a keyword in your package.json.
-1. Recommendation: No ESLint configuration was found.
+2. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-2. Information: There are updates for 1 dependencie(s):
-   - growatt  ^0.7.1  →  ^0.7.3

 ### [MMM-Growatt by dekinet](https://github.com/dekinet/MMM-Growatt)